PGCE in Music with Specialist Instrumental Teaching

 MMU staff and subject mentors provide full training on how to teach music within Key Stages 3-4 (ages 11-16) with extension to post-16 A level work.
 You will study the National Curriculum in depth and explore issues such as how children acquire musical knowledge and understanding; classroom organisation; teaching mixed ability groups; equality of opportunity in schools and communication skills.

-The MMU Institute of Education is a major provider of initial teacher education and continuing professional development for teachers at Undergraduate and Postgraduate level in the North West, and one of the largest teacher training establishments in the country.
+The MMU Faculty of Education is a major provider of initial teacher education and continuing professional development for teachers at undergraduate and postgraduate level in the North West, and one of the largest teacher training establishments in the country.
 Much of its work is recognised as being at the forefront of developments in the sector.
-The PGCE training at the Institute of Education (including the existing programme delivered in collaboration with the RNCM) has received outstanding reports from its external examiners.
+The PGCE training at the Faculty of Education – including the existing programme delivered in collaboration with the RNCM – has received outstanding reports from its external examiners.

 Click here for details on how to apply.

-Download the Selection Process and Audition Guidance Documents from the links on the left hand side.
+View the Selection Process and Audition Guidance Documents from the downloads section on this page.